LeivoSepp/Smart-heating-management-with-Shelly/README.md

 > You will only benefit in case of having hourly priced energy contract.
 If your energy contract has one flat rate, then this solution will not help to redure your energy bill.

 This will work for Estonia-ee, Finland-fi, Lthuania-lt and Latvia-lv.
-No other countries electricity market price exist in Elering API.
+Electricity market prices for other countries do not exist in Elering API.

 Set your country parameter ``country = "ee"``.

-## Why the heating hours is based on weather forecast?
+## Why the heating hours are based on weather forecast?

-If outside temperature +20 degrees, you don't need heating.
+If outside temperature is +20 degrees, you don't need heating.
 This is so true.

 If temperature is -5 degrees you need some heating but for -20 degrees you need much more heating.
 This is also true.

-Now you got why weather forecast is very important to calculate next day heating time.
+Now you got why weather forecast is very important for calculating next day heating time.
 This is a smart way to manage heating system.

 To get your home weather forecast, location data is needed.

 **IMPORTANT**

-> Please makse sure your Shelly device has correct location.
+> Please make sure your Shelly device has correct location.
 Shelly - Settings - Geolocation - Latitude/Longitude.

 > Shelly location is based on your internet provider IP-address and it is very likely not your home location.